return42/sphkerneldoc/linux_src_doc/include/linux/ccp_h.rst

     work element used for callbacks (ccp driver use only)

 ccp
-    CCP device to be run on (ccp driver use only)
+    CCP device to be run on

 ret
     operation return code (ccp driver use only)